Too Many Cooks (short)

-Too Many Cooks is a surreal comedy horror short that originally aired as a special during Adult Swim's "infomercials" block on October 28, 2014, at 4:00 a.m.
+Too Many Cooks is a 2014 American surreal comedy horror short film that originally aired as a special during Adult Swim's Infomercials block on October 28, 2014, at 4:00 a.m.
 Eastern Time.
 It was created, written, and directed by Casper Kelly, and produced by Williams Street.
 After its original airing, the piece became a viral video online and was repeated each night at midnight Eastern Time during the week of November 11, 2014.

 Synopsis

-The short begins as a parody of opening credits sequences of 1970s, 1980s, and 1990s American sitcoms, listing the actors in the fictional series "Too Many Cooks".
+The short begins as a parody of opening credits sequences of 1970s, 1980s, and 1990s American sitcoms, listing the actors in the fictional series Too Many Cooks.
 The credits introduce dozens of actors as the genre of the show gradually segues from a sitcom into a crime drama, a primetime soap opera, a Saturday morning cartoon, a superhero live-action series, a slasher film, and a science fiction series.
 Particular focus is put on a slasher film villain (played by William Tokarsky), who is hidden in the background of several early shots but eventually starts killing the other characters with a machete and replacing them in the credits.
 Everything is falling apart, different genres are colliding, and the text and people are swapping sides.
 The opening credits sequence ends after ten minutes and transitions into the "episode", with all the characters from the opening standing in one room; the short ends roughly ten seconds later, cutting to closing credits before a full line of dialogue can be spoken ("Honey, I'm ho–").

 Development and production

 According to Kelly, he conveyed the concept of the short to his Squidbillies writer-producer friend Jim Fortier, who in turn described it to Adult Swim executive Mike Lazzo, who loved the idea.
 The footage was filmed over a period of three days in October 2013 with a cast completely composed of extras from the Atlanta area.
 Post-production took a year, with Kelly recruiting friends and co-workers to help with the process.

 While the video depicts the opening credits of a fictional television show, most of the cast members' real names were used.
 According to Katie Adkins, actors were not presented with a clearly explained script, but rather coached on the go, in a somewhat nonchalant manner.

 Among the series openings parodied are those of Full House, Wonder Woman, The Brady Bunch, Dallas, Dynasty, Battlestar Galactica, Falcon Crest, ALF, G.I.
 Joe, Roseanne, Family Matters, T. J. Hooker, Seinfeld, and the Law & Order franchise.
-The short briefly mentions avant-garde film director Lars von Trier.
+The short briefly mentions Danish avant-garde film director Lars von Trier.